patrick1bauer/ConcurrentBlockChain/Readme (Haskell Blockchain).txt

 COP 4520.001: Concepts of Parallel and Distributed Processing with Professor Damian Dechev (Spring 2021) Department of Computer Science, College of College of Engineering and Computer Science at UCF

 This program implements a simple blockchain written in Haskell.
-There are two versions included:
+There are 2 implementations included:
 1.) blockchainSingleThreaded.hs implements a simple blockchain*.
 2.) blockchainMultiThreaded.hs takes the simple blockchain, and implements a concurrent algorithm.

 *When using the term "simple blockchain", we refer to a program that represents a blockchain in theory, but excludes the vast network of nodes typically involved in validatin the blockchain.